 - Only ICD-9-CM codes are allowed in this data item.
 ICD-10-CM codes are to be coded in the data item Secondary Diagnosis 1-10.
-During the adoption of ICD-10-CM codes, it is possible both will appear in the same patient record. - Although data collection for these data items is required by the CCR if available, Comorbidity/Complications 1-10 will be collected from CoC facilities. - If a comorbid condition is stated in the medical record but is not coded, do not attempt to code the condition in ICD-9-CM or ICD-10-CM.
+During the adoption of ICD-10-CM codes, it is possible both will appear in the same patient record. - Although data collection for these data items is required by the CCR if available (if the information is obtainable for abstracting, it is required), Comorbidity/Complications 1-10 will be collected from CoC facilities. - If a comorbid condition is stated in the medical record but is not coded, do not attempt to code the condition in ICD-9-CM or ICD-10-CM.